What is so special about analogue simulations?: Discussion

-The second advantage is that, as the result of the displayed continuity with an established methodology of analogical inference in science, our account is arguably in a superior position to fulfill an advising role for scientific practice.
-As an illustration, we shall focus on one specific recommendation of DHTW’s framework: the claim that physicists ought to look for sonic radiation in media whose physics is not well-known rather than on media currently being used, whose physics is well-known (DHTW:11).
-This recommendation results from the fact that, on their model (Fig.\ref{Fig1}), evidence $E$ of sonic radiation confirms Hawking’s model by way of confirming A, that a model isomorphic to Hawking’s is empirically adequate for the source.
-Hence, E confirms M to a much greater extent when $\P(A)$ is low, that is, when one ignores the underlying physics of the medium that one is subjecting to test, than when $\P(A)$ is high, that is, when testing the radiation effect on media whose underlying physics is well-understood.
+Another advantage over Dardashti et al.’s view that we shall rather stress here concerns the capacity of the proposed account to offer sound methodological insight.
+As a telling illustration, it is worth focusing on a specific claim by Dardashti et al.’s (2019), viz., that physicists ought to look for sonic radiation in media whose physics is not well-known rather than on media currently being used, whose physics is well-known (11).
+This recommendation of Dardashti et al.’s framework stems from their reconstruction of inferences from analogue simulations as based on universality results.
+On their Bayesian analysis, evidence of sonic radiation E confirms Hawking’s semi-classical model only by way of confirming $A$, that a model isomorphic to Hawking’s is empirically adequate for dumb holes (Fig. \ref{Fig1}).
+In turn, $A$ confirms the empirical adequacy of Hawking’s model ($M$) when universality theorems vouch for the robustness of the radiation effect to ultra-high energy physics ($X$).
+It follows from this analysis that $E$ confirms $M$ to a much greater extent when $\P(A)$ is low, i.e., when one ignores the physics of the test medium, than when $\P(A)$ is high.